 Badami also has eighteen inscriptions ranging from the sixth to the sixteenth century.
 After you have exclaimed over the beautiful sculptures and admired the exquisite carvings, stop by at the museum set up by the Archaeological Survey of India.

 BestRock-cut cave temples, gateways, forts, inscriptions, sculptures that seem to come alive under your eyes… Badami has to be seen to be believed.
 Climb a flight of steps to reach the ancient caves all hewn out of sandstone on the precipice of a hill.
 The capital of the Early Chalukyas, Badami (also known as Vatapi), is picturesquely situated at the mouth of a ravine between two rocky hills.

 Golden Palms Spa

 The Golden Palms Spa, near Bangalore, is located on a lush coconut palm grove.
-Some 75,000 square feet are dedicated to spa, beauty, cosmetic surgery, diagnostic and fitness programs.
-Built in the rugged grandeur of the Moorish-Spanish casitas, the Spa is steeped in luxury.
+Some 75,000 square feet are dedicated to the spa, beauty, cosmetic surgery, diagnostic, and fitness programs.
+Built-in the rugged grandeur of the Moorish-Spanish casitas, the Spa is steeped in luxury.
 Nestling among acres of lush foliage, sprawling lawns, lagoon, and waterfalls, the exquisite architecture and landscaping create a perfect recreational paradise.
-On offer are ayurvedic treatments, aquatherapy, aromatic sea polish, and three body scrubs.
+On offer are ayurvedic treatments, aqua therapy, aromatic sea polish, and three body scrubs.